JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 ## Introduction

-This package provides a Julia string literal, `htl`, and equivalent macro, `@htl`, that construct an object that could be rendered to `MIME"text/html"` displays.
+This package provides a Julia string notation, `htl`, and equivalent macro, `@htl`, that construct an object that could be rendered to `MIME"text/html"` displays.
 These macros support interpolation sensible to the needs of HTML generation.